December 27-31, 2023

 Join us at this year’s Williamsburg Conference as we explore our faith in a God who saves.
 How is God our deliverer?
 What does it mean for us when deliverance is a long time coming?
 What if it never comes?
 Where do we find faith in a God who delivers when we find ourselves in the midst of untenable suffering?
 Is it wrong to hold an expectation of deliverance?
 What role do we play in delivering each other?
 What should our response to deliverance be?
 How is Jesus delivering us even now?

-For over 40 years, the Williamsburg Conference has provided a unique opportunity for praise and fellowship.
+For over 50 years, the Williamsburg Conference has provided a unique opportunity for praise and fellowship.
 Attendees explore inspirational topics in exhortations during the mornings and small group sessions during the afternoons.
 The small group sessions promote discussion in an effort to encourage everyone, young and old, to share their lives and build inter-generational friendships.
 The sessions focus on the topics from the morning’s exhortations.
-All group discussions will be built on solid scriptural foundations.
+Group discussions will be built on scriptural foundations.

 The Conference has been designed to help us apply scriptural knowledge about God’s precepts to our everyday lives.
-Let us focus our hearts and minds on worshiping and serving, in preparation for the return of Jesus.
+Let us focus our hearts and minds on worshiping and serving, in preparation for tomorrow and in preparation for the return of Jesus.

 Sam Turner & Lauren Ghent